groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vcf-to-pot.md

         - icon: "far fa-file-VCF"
           title: " About VCF File Format"
           content: |
             VCF (Virtual Card Format) or vCard is a digital file format for storing contact information.
 The format is widely used for data interchange among popular information exchange applications.
-Most operating systems such as Windows and MacOS come with default applications to create and open these files.
+Most operating systems such as Windows and macOS come with default applications to create and open these files.
 A single VCF file can contain contact information for one or multiple contacts.
-A VCF file usually contains information such as contact's name, address, phone number, email, birthday, photographs and audio in addition to a number of other fields.
-Being supported by email clients and services, there is no loss of data during the transfer of contacts via using the vCard format.
-The media type for VCF file format is text/vcard.

           link: "https://docs.fileformat.com/email/vcf/"

     format:
         # format loop
-        - icon: "far fa-file-POT"
+        - icon: "far fa-file-powerpoint"
           title: " About POT File Format"
           content: |
             Files with .POT extension represent Microsoft PowerPoint template files created by PowerPoint 97-2003 versions.
 Files created with these versions of Microsoft PowerPoint are in binary format as compared to those created in Office OpenXML file formats using the higher versions of PowerPoint.
-The files, hence, generated can be used to create presentations that have same layout and other settings required to be applied to new files.
-These settings can include styles, backgrounds, colour palette, fonts and defaults.
-Such files are generated in order to create ready-to-use template files for official use.
+The files, hence, generated can be used to create presentations that have the same layout and other settings required to be applied to new files.
+These settings can include styles, backgrounds, color palettes, fonts, and defaults.

           link: "https://docs.fileformat.com/presentation/pot/"